 - Treat other injuries where necessary as damage to the soft tissues surrounding the jaw is common, which will require treatment to remove debris and clean the area to prevent infection.

-- Address and treating the underlying cause, such as gum disease or hyperparathyroidism.
+- Address and treat the underlying cause, such as gum disease or hyperparathyroidism.
 Oral cancer is a particularly invasive cancer, which can quickly spread to local tissues, including the jawbones.
 If the cancer is in the front portion of the lower jaw, surgical removal may be possible.
 Chemotherapy and radiotherapy may be necessary as a follow-up.

 Confine your cat during recovery, which will take several weeks.